Entropy-based Discovery of Summary Causal Graphs in Time Series: Information Measures for Causal Discovery in Time Series

+In practice, the success of the CTMI approach (and in fact, any entropy-based approaches) depends crucially on the reliable estimation of the relevant entropies in question from data.
+This leads to two practical challenges.
+The first one is based on the fact that entropies must be estimated from finite-time series data.
+The second is that to detect independence, we need a statistical test to check if the temporal causation entropy is equal to zero.

-\paragraph{Estimation} As in \citet{Runge_2018}, we rely on the $k$-nearest neighbor method for the estimation of CTMI.
-The distance between two windows considered here is the supremum distance, \textit{i.e.} the maximum of the absolute difference between any two values in the two windows.
+Here, we rely on the $k$-nearest neighbor method \citep{Kraskov_2004, Frenzel_2007} for the estimation of CTMI.
+The distance between two windows considered here is the supremum distance, i.e., the maximum of the absolute difference between any two values in the two windows.